 Starts Thu 8 Sep at:

-"A beautiful assembly of narrative, image and sound which takes its cue from the title to build quietly to an emotional catharsis."
-Screen International
+"An unexpectedly beautiful assembly of narrative, image and sound which takes its cue from the title to build quietly to an emotional catharsis."
+Fionnuala Halligan, Screen International

 "The cumulative power of The Quiet Girl means that when that ending duly comes, it’s remarkably moving."
-Variety.
+Jessica Kiang, Variety

 "A gently moving family drama with a big heart."
-Backseat Mafia
+Rob Aldam, Backseat Mafia